Insecticides For Swimming Pools & Where To Buy

 Step 1 – Skim and Vacuum Visible Bugs Out Of Your Pool

-Using a pool skimmer, remove visible bugs from the pool.
+Using a pool skimmer, remove visible bugs out of the pool.
 Be careful when doing this though as both Water Boatmans and Backswimmers may start to fly out to escape as soon as they have been scooped out of the pool.

 After the waterbugs have been removed, manually use a vacuum to remove sediment and debris from the pool and possibly any eggs the waterbugs have laid.